Learning Theories: Behaviourism, Cognitivism, Constructivism

 Transformative learning theory was proposed by educational theorist Jack Mezirow, after researching adult female students who were returning to school.
 This theory of learning offers a unique approach to adults in education and learning.
 This learning theory is based on the concept that students may modify their thinking based on new knowledge.

 This strategy is more helpful for adult students, as young learners don't have the same type of transformation or learning experience.
 According to this theory, people's worldview is enhanced by their learning, which helps them to understand new ideas and concepts.
-Reflective practice is central to transformative learning experiences.
+Reflective practice is central to significant learning experiences.

 Social learning theory can be used as useful equipment for managing learners who cause disruption in the classroom.
 This theory concentrates on the idea of children learning by observing others.
 For instance, a student may see a class fellow asking for something politely and receiving it, or maybe a student hears another class fellow talking about a new topic, which teaches them something new even if it's not something they have tried themselves.